Skip to content

 • Pay $6.99/month (with 1 year plan)

-Some key things that stand out are abundant SSD disk space, high bandwidth capacities to accommodate growth, and configurable processing power and RAM based on workload needs.
+Some key outstanding things are abundant SSD disk space, high bandwidth capacities to accommodate growth, and configurable processing power and RAM based on workload needs.
 Their cheapest plan allows limited sites but provides immense headroom before outgrowing capabilities.

 The Essential Plan:

 The first WordPress Hosting plan is the Essential Plan.
-With this plan users get access to one Managed WordPress Website.
-Therefore this plan would be ideal for anyone creating a single website such as a blog.
-Along with one website, users also get extra features such as 25GB SSD Storage, two 1GB MySQL databases, 10 email account and a free domains from a range of top level domains such as .com, .co.uk and .uk.
+With this plan, users get access to one Managed WordPress Website.
+Therefore, this plan would be ideal for anyone creating a single website, such as a blog.
+Along with one website, users also get extra features such as 25GB SSD Storage, two 1GB MySQL databases, 10 email accounts, and free domains from a range of top-level domains such as .com, .co.uk, and .uk.

 The price of this plan is cheap.
-It is more expensive than the old Basic Plan that they don’t offer anymore but comes with very similar features.
-Overall the price is £1/$1.25 a month for 6 months and then £6/$7.49 a month thereafter.
+It is more expensive than the old Basic Plan, which they no longer offer, but it comes with very similar features.
+Overall, the price is £1/$1.25 a month for 6 months and then £6/$7.49 a month thereafter.
 This excludes VAT.

-Additionally you can add HiDrive, SiteLock Basic and List Local Essential to your plan for additional costs.
-You can experience HiDrive for free for thirty days asa well as SiteLock Basic.
-Afterwards HiDrive costs an additional £1/$1.25 a month whereas SiteLock will cost an extra £2/$2.50 a month.
-You can also test List Local Essential for 30 days absolutly free then it will be £10/$12.49 a month for twelve months then £20/$24.97 a month thereafter.
+Additionally, you can add HiDrive, SiteLock Basic and List Local Essential to your plan for additional costs.
+You can experience HiDrive for free for thirty days and SiteLock Basic.
+Afterwards, HiDrive costs an additional £1/$1.25 a month, whereas SiteLock will cost an extra £2/$2.50 a month.
+You can also test List Local Essential for 30 days, absolutely free.
+Then it will be £10/$12.49 a month for twelve months, then £20/$24.97 a month thereafter.
 This helps list your business on search engines and other websites.

 The Business Plan;